apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cease-fire: Israel downplays chances of end to war with Hamas**
+**Drake And Kendrick Beef Reignites With Both Releasing New Tracks**

-You can read more about it [here](https://apnews.com/article/israel-hamas-war-news-05-04-2024-4eae8b7a75440d4dd9a201219d60bcd9).
+You can read more about it [here](https://www.forbes.com/sites/brianbushard/2024/05/04/drake-and-kendrick-lamar-beef-continues-release-diss-tracks-family-matters-and-meet-the-grahams---heres-what-they-said/).

 ## Requirements
 - Python 3.8